 PVC or polyvinyl chloride has not changed that much since 1926, when it was first introduced.
 Today, it is still known for its high mechanical strength and hardness.
 It temperature tolerance is quite low.
 When exposed at a temperature of 140 degrees Fahrenheit, it breaks down and it melts when subjected to temperatures that go beyond 160 degrees, unless it goes through an additional chlorination process, which creates a product called CPVC.
-In terms of its electrical properties, PVC possesses good insulation but since its composition contains polar elements, it offers the worse insulation compared to other plastics like polypropylene and polyethylene.
+In terms of its electrical properties, PVC possesses good insulation but since its composition contains polar elements, it offers the worse insulation compared to other types of plastics like polypropylene and polyethylene.

-Polyethelene or PE is the most widely used type of plastic.
+Polyethelene or PE is the most widely used form of plastic.
 About 80 million tons of PE are produced each year.
-In 1939, PE was industrialized and was used for packaging purposes including bottles and plastic bags.
+In 1939, PE was industrialized and was used for common packaging purposes including containers, bottles and plastic bags.
 PE is extremely versatile and it is available in different forms.
 A few of the difference of between PVC and plastic is that the latter has low rigidity, hardness, and strength.
 But despite that, PE can be stretched into wire because of its high ductility and can resist sudden applied impact thanks to its impact strength.

 Another difference between PVC and plastic, particularly PE, is that it is malleable and flexible material.
 PE also has a bit higher temperature compared to PVC.
 PE with varying density also have varying melting points.
 PEs with higher density will also have a higher melting point.
 This plastic type is nearly 100% water and gas resistant.
 But it also has one downside, it can become brittle if it is constantly exposed to sunlight.

-Polystyrene or PS is also a commonly used type of plastic that comes in various forms.
+Polystyrene or PS is also a commonly used type of plastic that comes in various forms and design.
 It was made commercially available in 1931.
 It was used to make plastic tableware, Styrofoam, disposable plates and cups, as well as CD cases.
 PS takes a while before it becomes biodegradable, making it a controversial material among environmentalists.
 Another difference between PVC and plastic, particularly PS, is that it is has a higher melting point, which is at 464 degrees.
 However, it will begin to decompose when exposed to low temperature.
 Another difference between PVC and plastic, like PS, is that the latter is highly flammable, which is why it is commonly concealed behind sheet material, drywall, or concrete when used in building construction projects.

 Polypropylene or PP was developed in 1951.
 It is a polymer that is used for different purposes like carpets, ropes, automobile bumpers, loudspeakers, laboratory equipment, fenders, and stationery.
 Its surface is slippery and slick.
 This type of plastic is mixed with welding processes.
-Despite its low density, PP is flexible, tough, and affordable.
+Despite its low density, PP is flexible, tough, durable and cost effective.
 Its melting point sits somewhere between 266 and 340 degrees.
 At 32 degrees, it becomes brittle and starts to degrade when constantly exposed to UV sunlight and heat, which is why it requires treatment to prevent degradation.
 PP can also be made translucent.
 However, unlike polystyrene, making it translucent is a difficult process.

 PVC Decking Material